ryukaizen/workout/README.md

 # **4-Week HSP Full-Body Training Program** 💪

 This plan is designed to help you maximize strength, hypertrophy, and muscle endurance through a combination of **Heavy**, **Stretch**, and **Pump** days.
 Each session targets all major muscle groups with progressive overload principles to ensure consistent growth.
-I have not emphasized on lower body much, one can always tweak the exercises and and balance that out.
+I have not emphasized on lower body much, one can always tweak the exercises and balance that out.
 Since the main focus is on looking big in cloths.

 ---